 The 2JZ is better for street use.
-The larger displacement, and longer stroke really help out in the low RPMs.
+The larger displacement and longer stroke really help out in the low RPMs.
 But the longer stroke limits its reliability when at high RPMs for extended periods of time.
 But, the longer stroke means it can spool up the turbo(s) much faster, making it way better for street use.

 Check Out: 4 Reasons to Buy an SC300/SC400 Today

 So, to answer the question 1JZ vs 2JZ which one is better?
 Since most of us build street cars, I would say the 2JZ is the better engine.
-But, if you’re on a tight budget than you’ll have to settle with the 1JZ.
+But, if you’re on a tight budget then you’ll have to settle with the 1JZ.